Please note: At your instructor's discretion,

 10, refer to black, brown, grey, spotted brown, etc.

-information about their dog, the relevant variables were
+breed or color information about their dog, the relevant

 *Here is the block of code